gcardenasortiz/cse15l-lab-reports-WI24/report5.md

 #### How to fix the bug

 The bug seems to be a systems error, meaning it is entirely dependent on where the script is ran.
-To make it compatible with all systems you need to adjust
+To make it compatible with all systems you only need to adjust the line `cp -r student-submission/ grading-area/` to `cp -r student-submission/* grading-area/` as the original line has different behavior depending on the system.
+Making the change `*` makes sure that only the files inside the directory are copied instead of the directory itself regardless of where the script is ran.

 ## Part 2

+Something I learned in the second half of this quarter that I didn't know before is debugging with jdb.
+It seems to be extremely useful as the whole setting breakpoints thing allows me to effectively stop my code at certain moments and ensure that its behavior is exactly what I want.
+I will probably be using that the most along with vim.